raphaelvallat/pingouin/README.rst

    :align:   center

-**Pingouin** (French word for *penguin*) is an open-source statistical Python 3 package based on Pandas.
+**Pingouin** is an open-source statistical package written in Python 3 and based on Pandas and NumPy.

-Its main features are:
+It provides easy-to-grasp functions for computing several statistical tests:

-1. ANOVA: one-way, repeated measures, and mixed (split-plot)
+1. ANOVAs: one-way, repeated measures, and mixed (split-plot)

-2. Post-hocs pairwise T-tests
+2. Post-hocs tests

+3. Parametric and non-parametric T-tests

+4. Bayes Factor

+5. (Robust) Correlations

-3. Tests for sphericity, normality and homoscedasticity
+6. Tests for sphericity, normality and homoscedasticity

-4. Computation and conversion of effect sizes
+7. Effect sizes

+Pingouin is designed for users who want **simple yet exhaustive statistical functions**.

+For example, the :code:`ttest_ind` function of SciPy returns only the T-value and the p-value.
+By contrast, the :code:`ttest` function of Pingouin returns the t-value, p-value, degrees of freedom, effect size (Cohen's d), statistical power and Bayes Factor (BF10) of the test.

 Documentation
 =============